Fliggy-Mobile/fradio/README.md

 )
 ```

-In this chestnut 🌰, **FSuper** shows several abilities that are not possible for radio components.
+In this chestnut 🌰, **FRadio** shows several abilities that are not possible for radio components.

 Through the `corner` attribute, you can accurately control the corners so that **FRadio** is no longer a circle.